 Words can be deceptive and harmful.
 Nehemiah builds both the wall and unity among the people and in the end reminded us that vengeance belongs to the Lord alone.
 Tribe by tribe the wall is built in just 52 days.
 Build it and they will come.

 July 1 Ephesians 5:19-20 Singing a New Song

 Bearing fruit in a changing world leads us to question everything except God.
-The world we knew changed powerfully in 1965.
-How do we adapt and prepare for the world of 2025?
+The world we knew changed powerfully in 1965 and again in this century.
+How do we adapt and prepare for the world of 2025 and beyond?

 NOTE: MOST ALL WORSHIP SERVICES ARE NOW BEING VIDEO RECORDED, PLEASE VISIT AND SUBSCRIBE TO OUR YOU TUBE CHANNEL TO WATCH!
 CLICK ON THIS LINK TO VIEW.
 TO LEARN MORE, CONTACT THE CHURCH OFFICE AT (386) 734-4425.